akaboyo/railway-travel-project/README.md

 - United States ranks high in having an extensive railway network (i.e 149,489 railways), but only carried 32,483 passengers when considering the total length of existing railways.
 ![Bar chart](https://github.com/user-attachments/assets/efa42405-1c52-42a8-8a18-b776c055f2de)

 - Ten Countries are responsible for carrying over 91% of the distance traveled by passengers worldwide.
 These same countries contain over 60.1% of the world's rails.
 These countries, are referred to as the Top 10.
+I created a set to visualize this analysis as shown below:

 ![Top 10](https://github.com/user-attachments/assets/8c13d119-1ac8-4ce9-a067-17efaa076cba)

+The next top priorities are focused on business-related fields — specifically, the GDP per capita and the ease of doing business.
+Ideally, we’ll want to set up the business in a country that has a high GDP per capita AND ease of doing business score. i created a scatter plot with the Business Score on the x-axis and GDP Per Capita on the y-axis.
+(Note: i first had to create a calculated field for the GDP Per Capita, which is the GDP divided by the Population.)